While every state has some sort of mandatory guideline regarding car and auto insurance coverage,

 What’s the oldest a vehicle can be to get Dairyland’s comprehensive and collision coverage in Oregon?

-How far back does Oregon go to look at violation history?
+How far back does Oregon allow insurance providers to look at violation history?

 What additional policy types are offered in Oregon?